Community wardens

 • provide an eyes and ears service aimed at reducing fear of crime and improving the quality of life

-• report environmental issues, notably dog fouling and fly-tipping, and help to preserve the environment
+• report environmental issues, such as fly-tipping and drug litter, and help to preserve the environment

 • reduce incidents of anti-social behaviour by intervening at an early stage, and liaising with the police where needed